 Earthjustice attorney Jan Hasselman explains what happened.

-Earthjustice attorney Jan Hasselman, who represents the Standing Rock Sioux Tribe in their lawsuit against the Army Corps. explains what happened.
+Earthjustice attorney Jan Hasselman, who represented the Standing Rock Sioux Tribe in their lawsuit against the Army Corps. explains what happened.

 The Corps released a review of its original decision to grant permits to the Dakota Access pipeline to cross the Missouri River just upstream of the Standing Rock reservation.